jpherrmann3/project-6-initial/README.md

 This is an example of a microservice application.

 ## Aggregator Application
-The aggrgator application used for this microservice acts as a front-end for our application.
-This
+The aggregator application used for this microservice acts as a front-end for our application.
 It also aggregates and runs various algorithms to return the appropriate data.

 The aggregator app has examples of:
 - REST services